Dev8683/pvsneslibwiki/Installation-with-Windows.md

 ##### Let's start compiling with Programmer's Notepad

-We will use template example to test how our PVSnesLib library is installed.
+We will use the template example to test how our PVSnesLib library is installed.
 The template directory is shipped with PVSnesLib.